Worldwide, rabbits, guinea pigs, hamsters, mice and rats are routinely

-Europe, the world’s largest cosmetic market, Israel and India have already banned animal testing for cosmetics, and the sale or import of newly animal-tested beauty products.
+Europe, the world’s largest cosmetic market, Norway, Israel and India – home to more than 1.7 billion consumers – have already banned animal testing for cosmetics, and the sale or import of newly animal-tested beauty products.
 In most countries, animal testing is neither required nor prohibited for ordinary cosmetics like makeup and shampoo.
 But some countries regulate products such as sunscreens, hair dyes, and toothpaste as “medicated” cosmetics or pharmaceutical drugs, which can mean mandatory animal testing.

 BAN ON ANIMAL TESTING FOR COSMETICS + BAN ON SELLING NEWLY ANIMAL-TESTED COSMETICS

 COUNTRIES WHERE BCF IS ACTIVE

 POLL DATA: PUBLIC SUPPORT FOR A NATIONAL COSMETICS TESTING BAN

 Petitioning the government to introduce a national ban on cosmetics animal testing.

 São Paulo cosmetics animal testing ban in January 2014; national ban under discussion; national guidelines revised to increase acceptance of non-animal test methods.